celo-org/social-connect/docs/kubernetes-deployment/signer/README.md

     - URL: `http://odis-signer1-staging.odis-signer1-staging:3000`. :warning: This is a URL internal to the cluster (i.e. not accessible from outside)!!
   - Signer2 in namespace `odis-signer2-staging` with this [`values-signer2-staging.yaml` file](./values/staging/values-signer2-staging.yaml).
     - URL: `http://odis-signer2-staging.odis-signer2-staging:3000`. :warning: This is a URL internal to the cluster (i.e. not accessible from outside)!!
+- Alfajores: cluster `alfajores`
+  - Signer0 in namespace `odis-signer0-alfajores` with this [`values-signer0-alfajores.yaml` file](./values/alfajores/values-signer0-alfajores.yaml).
+    - URL: `http://odis-signer0-alfajores.odis-signer0-alfajores:3000`. :warning: This is a URL internal to the cluster (i.e. not accessible from outside)!!
+  - Signer1 in namespace `odis-signer1-alfajores` with this [`values-signer1-alfajores.yaml` file](./values/alfajores/values-signer1-alfajores.yaml).
+    - URL: `http://odis-signer1-staging.odis-signer1-staging:3000`. :warning: This is a URL internal to the cluster (i.e. not accessible from outside)!!
+  - Signer2 in namespace `odis-signer2-alfajores` with this [`values-signer2-alfajores.yaml` file](./values/alfajores/values-signer2-alfajores.yaml).
+    - URL: `http://odis-signer2-alfajores.odis-signer2-alfajores:3000`. :warning: This is a URL internal to the cluster (i.e. not accessible from outside)!!

 ### Modifying the deployment